TrossenRobotics/interbotix_xsarms_docs/_sources/troubleshooting.rst

     fix this, head up to the `DYNAMIXEL Wizard 2.0 Tool`_ section above to learn how to set the correct baudrate.
 -   `No power` - In order for the ROS node to find the motors, let alone move them, the motor hub must be plugged in to a 12V power supply (that can deliver at least 1A).
+Make sure the 12V power supply is outputting 12V.
 For those connecting your 12V power supply to power strips, verify that the power strip is connected to an outlet and is turned on.
 If using a battery, make sure that it still has enough power.
 -   `Loose Cable` - Verify that all 3-pin cables chaining the DYNAMIXELs together (including the U2D2 and power hub) are snugly fit into their housings.
 If not, use a finger to press them in, and try again.